Yejashi/obsidianNotes/Research/LLVM/Intermediate Representation (IR)/Basic Blocks.md

 A basic block is a straight-line sequence of instructions with no branching except at the end.
-Here’s a detailed explanation